-OK, if you use fresh clams it’s 5 more minutes but who wouldn’t want a chowder from scractch in under half an hour?
-You sautee’ the bacon and onions for 5 minutes, pressure cook the veggies for 5 minutes, add the cream and clams and simmer for just 5 minutes more.
+OK, if you use fresh clams it’s 5 more minutes but who wouldn’t want a chowder from scratch in under half an hour?
+You saute’ the bacon and onions for 5 minutes, pressure cook the veggies for 5 minutes, add the cream and clams and simmer for just 5 minutes more.
 Wow!
 This recipe was so fast and delicious that it is now on my “what to serve if we have guests for lunch” rotation.
 Once you try it you will never be able to enjoy anyone else’s clam chowder!

 Pressure Cooker Recipe: New England Clam Chowder

 - 12-24 fresh clams (or 11 oz. or 300g strained frozen or canned clams)

 - 2 cups Clam Juice (see instructions to make your own, above)

 - 1 cup, smoked and cured bacon (or pancetta) cubed